Waterway infrastructure

 Fit-for-future infrastructure

 Without reliable waterway infrastructure, there is no future for transport over water.
-Waterway authorities work towards optimising the waterway network across borders into a seamless, safe and sustainable link in an all-in-one multimodal network, so customers can choose an optimal mobility and logistics mix.
+Waterway authorities work towards optimising the waterway network across borders into a seamless, safe and sustainable link in a multimodal network, so customers can choose an optimal mobility and logistics mix.
 The focus goes beyond waterways and requires good connections to other modes for physical, digital and green energy infrastructure.
 But it doesn’t stop there.
 Waterway authorities provide space to entrepreneurship and jobs on and along the water.

-Waterways play an important role for water management, natural habitats, energy generation, water supply and recreation.
+Waterways play an important role for water management, natural habitats, energy generation, recreation, water supply and resilience.
 Working towards fit-for-future infrastructure requires integrated management of our waterways with strong links to EU policies for biodiversity, climate change adaptation, industrial and circular economy, energy and digitalisation.
-Cross-sectoral waterway investment achieving co-benefits demands more flexibility of EU programmes.
-The advantage is that we contribute to multiple goals of the EU Green Deal and increase the EU added value, providing a better return on investment for our economy, environment and society.

 Quality, performance and resilience for more reliability